 - 1 How long does it take to become a foster parent in Illinois?

-- 2 How much do foster parents get paid weekly?
+- 2 How much do foster parents get paid a week?

 - 3 How much do most foster parents get paid?